Our Cessna now sports a keyless magneto / starter panel:

 When you shut down the engine, instead of turning the key to the left and removing it you need to turn off the two mag switches (don’t press the red START button).

-The mag switches should never be left on before or after flight.
+The mag switches should never be left ON before or after flight because in that state moving the prop by hand could actually start the engine, even if the master is off.
 The MAGS OFF sign provided by Galvin should be displayed in the window when the aircraft is parked and the mags are indeed verified off.

 An AFM supplement has been placed in the plane (see plastic box in baggage compartment) and can also be consulted online if there are any questions.